 of Governments (SCAG) and US Environmental Protection Agency).
 State and federal

 The 2016 AQMP will incorporate the latest scientific and technical

 information and planning assumptions, including the latest applicable growth

 and updated emission inventory methodologies for various source categories.

-The Final 2012 AQMP was adopted by the AQMD Governing Board on December 7,
+The Final 2012 AQMP was adopted by the SCAQMD Governing Board on December 7,

 2012.
 Control measure IND-01 was approved for adoption and inclusion